Why Do Scrap Prices Change?

 • When will scrap prices go up?

 Scrap Prices.
 It’s probably the number one topic in the scrap metal industry.
-Most of the questions the iScrap App Team gets through email and social media they often relate back to where the scrap metal market is going and where prices are.
-That is one of the reasons why we have our Weekly Scrap Price Report Series, where every week we talk about the current prices, the markets, where prices are, and what you should expect moving forward.
-While we keep you informed on what is going on in the scrap market, we explain why scrap prices change.
+Most of the questions the iScrap App Team gets through email and social media often relate back to where the scrap metal market is going and where prices are.
+That is one of the reasons why we have our Weekly Scrap Price Report Series, where every week, we talk about the current prices, the markets, where prices are, and what you should expect moving forward.
+While we keep you informed on what is happening in the scrap market, we explain why scrap prices change.

 Why Do Scrap Prices Change?

-There are several factors that go into how scrap prices are determined.
+Several factors determine scrap prices.
 Those factors determine how often or less often those prices change.
 Below are some reasons why scrap prices change.

 Worldwide Reasons Why Scrap Prices Change

-• Market Demand – Like anything else in the world, if there is a higher demand for metal for projects the prices can go up.
-Projects like infrastructure improvements, construction, product manufacturing, or other items, that require metal could be ramping up efforts.
-The metal types that are demanded could be completely different depending on the industry.
-That is sometimes why the steel scrap prices will go up but the copper prices are the same or even going down.
+• Market Demand – Like anything else in the world, the prices can increase if there is a higher demand for metal for projects.
+Projects like infrastructure improvements, construction, product manufacturing, or other items that require metal could be ramping up efforts.
+The metal types in demand could be completely different depending on the industry.
+That is sometimes why the steel scrap prices will increase, but the copper prices will be the same or even decrease.

 • Stock Pile Levels Change – Countries like China and India are often the center of recycled metals in the world.
 If these countries have too much metal stockpiled, they may not want to keep buying so prices may drop.
 Or on the opposite side, if the countries realize they have too little scrap metal, they may be willing to pay more to get it into their countries and the prices may go up.